The Lessons of History is a rare book.

 - Instability arises at some point — the many poor versus the few rich.
 This becomes increasingly critical until wealth is redistributed either by legislation or by revolution.

-* religion and puritanism prevail in periods when the laws are feeble and morals must bear the burden of maintaining social order; skepticism and paganism prevail when the laws and government are strong.
+- Religion and puritanism rise when laws are feeble, skepticism and paganism prevail when the laws and government are strong.

 - People who manage money usually prevail over people who manage people and who in turn prevail over people who manage things.